-When we said hair dryers haven’t really changed in decades we meant it; the last significant design change happened all the way back in the 60s when the bulky motor was moved into the main casing.
+Hair dryers haven’t really changed in decades; the last significant design change happened all the way back in the 60s when the bulky motor was moved into the main casing.

 This was an improvement on what we had before, but it resulted in a bulky device with most of its weight in the top rear of the device.
 This isn’t exactly ideal for something you hold above your head; we’ve experienced more than one thump to the head thanks to a weary arm.

-With the Dyson Supersonic, this isn’t a problem.
 By using a much smaller and more efficient V9 digital motor – the company’s smallest in fact – Dyson has been able to move the motor from the head of the dryer into its handle.
 This redistributes the weight, and makes the entire thing much more compact - it measures 9.6 x 3.1 x 3.8 inches / 24.5 x 7.8 x 9.7 cm (h x w d)

 The rubber mount in the handle reduces the amount of vibration making it more comfortable to use for long periods.
 The downside to having the filter in the handle is that we often blocked it with our hand.
-In addition to making the dryer lighter and easier to hold, the Supersonic’s much smaller motor can propel 13 litres of air per second, and spins around eight times faster than the motors used in standard hair dryers, which Dyson says makes it more efficient, and much less likely to overheat and burn out.
+In addition to making the dryer lighter and easier to hold, the Supersonic’s much smaller motor can propel 2.85 gallons / 13 liters of air per second, and spins around eight times faster than the motors used in standard hair dryers, which Dyson says makes it more efficient, and much less likely to overheat and burn out.

 The Supersonic also has a glass bead thermometer that monitors its temperature 20 times per second, and transmits the data back to a microprocessor to make sure the heat remains consistent.